How Do You Charge a Golf Cart Battery Efficiently?

 How often should I charge my golf cart batteries?

-Charge after every use, even for short trips.
-Lead-acid batteries prefer partial discharges (50–70%) over deep cycles.
-Lithium batteries can handle daily full discharges but last longer with 20–80% cycles.
+Charge after every use.
+Lead-acid batteries benefit from partial discharges, while lithium batteries tolerate daily full cycles but last longer with 20–80% depth of discharge.

-Can I use an automotive charger for my golf cart?
+Can I use a car charger for a golf cart battery?

 Why does my charger shut off prematurely?